alibaba/opentelemetry-go-auto-instrumentation/example/extension/netHttp/README.md

 request header is  {"Otelbuild":["true"]}
 response header is  {"Content-Type":["application/x-gzip"],"Date":["Wed, 06 Nov 2024 11:35:37 GMT"],"Server":["bfe"]}
 ```
-It means that the netHttp is print http header.
+It means that the `nethttp` extension can print http headers correctly.